Ranjodh-Singh/Revolut_test/README.md

 4. list all the transactions/statement.
 5. provide very rudimantory level of concurrency solution using db status.

+To run-(java 8 has been used and latest maven version.)
+>maven clean install

+>cd target

+>java -jar bank-1.0.jar

 Technologies Used:
 - java
 - jersey